 The likelihood of a drowning occurring as a result of a portable bath chair lift not raising someone back up, is nearly nil.
 In the unfortunate event you were to use a bath lift and it did not raise you back up as expected, your chance of finding a way to get yourself out of a standard bathtub, if need be, is still much higher than if you were to find yourself trapped inside a high-walled walk-in tub.
 And, if you were to require assistance to get out of the tub, as a general rule of thumb, it is much easier and safer for family members or EMT’s to rescue people from standard bathtubs than from walk-in tubs.
 Additional recommendations and safety tips can be found below.

 The Homeability Advice™

-Since a portable-style bath lift is not permanently fixed to the wall or tub, it may have a tendency to wiggle a little bit when you sit down and stand up.
-For more support, consider adding a grab bar on a nearby wall to give yourself a stable place to hold onto when sitting down and standing up.
-If you do not feel you have the skills to sit down on a seat that is not firmly fixed in place, visit the guide on Getting In & Out of the Bathtub to learn about other alternatives.
+As note above, a portable-style bath lift is not permanently fixed to the wall or tub, so it may have a tendency to wiggle a little bit when you sit down and stand up.
+For more support, consider adding a grab bar on a nearby wall so you have a stable place to hold onto when sitting down and standing up.

 We have adressed the portable, battery operated-style bath lifts in this guide.
 To learn about bath lifts that are installed on the floor, wall or ceiling, click here.